Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

-In this paper, we use a \emph{Bayesian persuasion framework} \citep{KG-11} to model the effect of an advertising strategy on customers' beliefs about product quality and consequently their purchase decisions.
-Our novel formulation combines the Bayesian persuasion model with dynamic pricing and learning in order to quantify the tradeoffs between the design of the pricing and advertising strategies and their combined impact on the revenue outcomes.
-Without any apriori knowledge of the demand function, our goal is to design an online algorithm that can use past customer responses to adaptively learn a joint pricing and advertising strategy that maximizes the seller's revenue.
+\wtr{ The goal of this work is to, under this proposed pricing and advertising framework, (1) understand and characterize how the advertising benefits the seller's revenue; and (2) without any apriori knowledge of the demand function, design an efficient online algorithm that can adaptively learn a joint pricing and advertising strategy that maximizes the seller's revenue.

-Bayesian persuasion is a popular framework for information design with several different settings considered in the literature \citep{KG-11, D-17,Kamenica-19,BM-19}.
-We consider a Bayesian persuasion model where the sender (seller) ex-ante commits to an information policy (advertising strategy) that prescribes the distribution of signals the sender will provide to the receiver (buyer) on observing the true state of the world (product quality).
-The receiver, on observing the sender's signal, uses Bayes' rule to form a posterior on the state of the world.
-The receiver's action (purchase decision) then optimizes their expected utility under this posterior. \footnote{We consider the setting with Bayesian rational receivers who use only the prior distribution and signal in the current round, and not the signals in the past rounds, to make their decisions.
-This is a common assumption made in the online/sequential Bayesian persuasion literature with repeated interactions of sender and receivers, for example, see \citealp{ZIX-21,CMCG-21,CCMG-20,FTX-22,WZFWYJX-22}.}